-- i.
-Make a complaint. - ii.
+- Make a complaint. - ii.
 Escalate if you are not satisfied with the response provided by GFH in response to your complaint. - iii.
 Take further action if you are still dissatisfied with the outcome.

-• Mechanism for submitting Complaints:
+· Mechanism for submitting Complaints:

-The complaint must be in writing and should be addressed to the Investors' Relations Department and must be marked to the GFH's Complaint Handling Officer.
+The complaint must be in writing and should be addressed to the Investors' Relations Department and must be marked to the GFH's Compliance Department.